 Bree Collaborative members identified maternity care as a priority improvement area and convened a workgroup to develop evidence-based standards.
-The workgroup met from January to November 2019.
+The workgroup met from January to November 2019 and reconvened to meet from July 2020 to January 2021.

 See Appendix B for the Maternity Bundled Payment Model Workgroup Charter and a list of members.